timfayz/elementcss/docs/1_installation.md

   box-sizing: border-box;
 }
 ```
-The code above will be compiled into:
+The code above will be converted into:
 ```CSS
 html {
   -moz-box-sizing: border-box;